Plowing the Streets

 Shoveling Your Driveway

 If it is possible, wait to shovel out your driveway until after the snow plows pass through your street.
 If you cannot wait, shovel the entrance to your driveway last.
 If you shovel it first and a plow passes by while you shovel the rest, the snow that the plow is pushing will empty into the opening you just created.

 Another important tip to make shoveling your driveway easier is to pile the snow on the opposite side of the snow plow’s approach.
 On a standard two-way street this would be the right side of your driveway as you face the street.
 This way, when the plow passes by, less snow will be pushed back into your driveway.

 Placing snow in the sidewalk is prohibited.
-The Department of Public Works clears the sidewalks for all Village -owned properties and parks.
-Public Works may also at times perform sidewalk plowing along main routes to accommodate residents during heavy snowfalls.
-Please note, this service is a courtesy performed during normal work hours after roadways have been cleared.
-The homeowner is still responsible for clearing their fronting sidewalk.
+The Department of Public Works clears the sidewalks for all Village-owned properties and parks.
+The DPW may also at times perform sidewalk plowing along main routes to accommodate residents during heavy snowfalls.
+Please note: This service is a courtesy performed during normal work hours after roadways have been cleared.
+The homeowner is still responsible for clearing their front sidewalk.

 Parking in the streets during or following snowfall hampers the snow plowing efforts, restricts traffic flow, and increases the potential for accidents.
 Please do not park vehicles across the sidewalk.
 NYS Vehicle and Traffic Law prohibits parking of vehicles on sidewalks.
 Cars that are parked in violation of these parking regulations will be ticketed and may be towed during a snow event.

 We’ll Work with You

 If you have questions or concerns regarding snow removal, conduct of snow plows, parking during a snowstorm, or problems with snow removal on your street or neighborhood, please contact us at (315) 697-7042 We will work with you to determine the source of the problem and the most appropriate resolution.